luciabarb/RiboScanner/README.md

 To use a FASTA file instead, simply provide it as the argument to --input.

+> The argument `--column_sequence` should be the column in your dataframe that includes the sequences to predict.
 > Note that you should replace `pretrained_models/*.pth` with the actual path to the pre-trained models available on this page.

 The output is a tab-separated file.